-Students who have completed ninety (90) semester credits must submit a graduation summary (degree audit report) signed by their academic advisor to the Registrar.
-An Application for Graduation, obtained from the Registrar's Office, is required of each candidate.
+Students who have completed ninety (90) semester credits must submit a graduation summary (degree audit report) signed by their academic advisor to the Director of Records and Registration.
+An Application for Graduation, obtained from the Office of Records and Registration, is required of each candidate.
 A list of prospective candidates for graduation, which includes names of the candidates, majors, and the number of hours completed, is compiled and distributed each spring semester.